yungifez/skuul/README.md

 After running the above commands, you should be able to access the application at http::/localhost or your designated domain name depending on configuration.

+## Updating
+Typically, you can update most of the time following these steps
+- clone the new version
+- composer update
+- php artisan optimize:clear
+- php artisan migrate (Make sure to backup database)
 ## Setup
 * Log in to the application with the following credentials
     * Email: super@admin.com